peter-stoyanov/LanguageBuilder/README.md

 Technology stack : C# + ASP.NET MVC + Entity Framework + SQL Server + HTML + CSS.

 The project implements:

-• User registration / profiles / login / logout.
+- User registration / profiles / login / logout
-• Learn new vocabulary - choose words by tag / create your own words
+- Search for words in a dictionary
-• Review/train vocabulary
+- Add words into personal dictionary
-• See Progress/Compare/Share
+- Review the words based on knowledge level and intelligent time span between each review